RealFill: Reference-Driven Generation for Authentic Image Completion: Experiments

-In Fig.~\ref{fig:gallery} and~\ref{fig:gallery_inpaint}, we show that RealFill is able to convincingly outpaint and inpaint image content that is faithful to the reference images.
-Notably, it is able to handle dramatic differences in camera pose, lighting, defocus blur, image style and even subject pose.
-This is because RealFill has both a good image prior (from the pre-trained diffusion model) and knowledge of the scene (from fine-tuning on the input images).
-Thus, it is able to inherit knowledge about the contents of the scene, but generate content that fits seamlessly into the target image.
+\textbf{Qualitative Results}.
+In Figs.~\ref{fig:gallery} and~\ref{fig:gallery_inpaint}, we show that RealFill is able to convincingly outpaint and inpaint image content that is faithful to the reference images.
+Notably, it is able to handle dramatic differences in camera pose, lighting, defocus blur, image style, and even subject pose.
+This is because RealFill has both a good image prior (from the pretrained diffusion model) and knowledge of the scene (from finetuning on the input images).